LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

-Extract the contents of the source code zip file, "LibreCAD-master.zip", to a build directory (e.g ~/dev/LibreCAD).
-Once the source code has been extracted compiled it with the following commands:
+Create a "development" directory for the source code and related libraries, e.g `~/dev/`.
+Extract the contents of the source code zip file, "LibreCAD-master.zip", to the development directory, resulting in a sub-directory with the LibreCAD source code, e.g ~/dev/LibreCAD-master.
+Once the source code has been extracted, compiled it with the following commands:

 ::

-   $ cd ~/dev/LibreCAD/
+   $ cd ~/dev/LibreCAD-master/
    $ qmake -r
    $ make -j4

-If the build is successful an executable is created, ~/dev/LibreCAD/unix/librecad, and LibreCAD can be launched by typing:
+If the build is successful an executable is created, ~/dev/LibreCAD-master/unix/librecad, and LibreCAD can be launched by typing:

 ::